aresPanos/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Aristeidis Panos is a Research Associate at the Computational and Biological Learning (CBL) Lab in the Department of Engineering at Cambridge University.
+Aristeidis (Ares) Panos is a Research Associate at the Computational and Biological Learning (CBL) Lab in the Department of Engineering at Cambridge University.
+He received a B.Sc. degree in computer science in 2014 (valedictorian) from Athens University of Economics and Business and then he was awarded a Ph.D. in Machine Learning in 2019 from the Department of Statistical Science at the University College London.
+In October 2020, he joined the Department of Statistics at the University of Warwick as a Postdoctoral Research Fellow while also being member of the Trustworthy digital identity group in The Alan Turing Institute, the UK’s national institute for data science and artificial intelligence.